Cecilia8989/pands-problem-sheet/README.md

 Here the main steps of the program:

-- Run the program by executing the "bank.py" script.
+- The program can be run by executing the "bank.py" script.
 - The program will prompt the user to enter a first quantity in cents.
 - A  second quantity in cents will be asked to the user.
 - The program will them calculate the total amount in Euro by adding the two quantities and dividing the result by 100.